-Inland Flooding: Excessive rains are responsible for flooding of inland areas.
+Inland Flooding: Excessive rains are responsible for the flooding of inland areas.
 A hurricane's rain bands can dump up to several inches of rain per hour, especially if a storm is slow-moving.
-When rainfall accumulates in a short period of time there is the possibility to overwhelm rivers and low-lying areas, and when experienced for several consecutive hours or days, leads to flash and urban flooding.
+When rainfall accumulates in a short time there is the possibility to overwhelm rivers and low-lying areas, and when experienced for several consecutive hours or days, leads to flash and urban flooding.

 Sustained Winds: A hurricane's winds are among the first conditions to be felt during its approach.
 Tropical-cyclone-force winds can extend as far as 300 miles, and hurricane-force-winds, 25-150 miles from the storm center.
 Sustained winds pack enough force to cause structural damage and carry loose debris airborne.

 If you would like to see an animation that illustrates the wind damage associated with increasing hurricane intensity, click on this link which will take you to the National Hurricane Center website.

 Tornadoes: Almost all tropical cyclones making landfall in the United States spawn at least one tornado, provided enough of the system moves over land.
 The right-front quadrant of the storm is the strongest part and is most likely to produce tornadoes.
 Tropical cyclones may spawn tornadoes from a day or two before landfall to up to three days after landfall.